 I hope I’ve given you some ideas to load on your Kindle.
 I’m sure there are a lot I’ve missed so feel free to add any you’ve liked in the comments.

 If you’ve been looking to buy a Kindle, I’d recommend a dedicated e-reader.
-This article on choosing a Kindle has some good tips.
-(The website is run by our family and was started by our sons as a homeschool project.)
+(The linked website is run by our family and was started by our sons as a homeschool project.)

 This post may be shared at one or more of these link-ups.